Icelandic Names: All You Need to Know

 An Icelandic woman leaning out of a car window

-Carrying an Icelandic name can be quite humorous at times.
-Especially when you tell it to someone who doesn’t know the language.
-The names can be long, have letters unique to the Icelandic language and then they change depending on how the person is being talked about.
+Having an Icelandic name can be pretty entertaining at times.
+Especially when you share it with someone who doesn’t speak the language.
+Icelandic names can be long, have unique letters, and even change depending on how you’re talking about the person.

 Origin of Icelandic names

-The names of the first people here in Iceland came mainly from the Nordic countries.
-However, when those Norse people were sailing to Iceland they would often stop in the Celtic islands, Ireland, and Scotland, to barbarically kidnap women and take them to Iceland.
-This tragic yet often unmentioned part of history would later prove to have added a twist to the Icelandic naming culture.
+The first people to settle in Iceland mostly came from the Nordic countries.
+But on their way, they would often stop off at the Celtic islands – Ireland and Scotland – to kidnap women and take them to Iceland.
+This tragic yet rarely mentioned piece of history actually ended up shaping Icelandic naming.

 Here are some examples of original names: